Blog Diets After Holiday Detox: 15 Things To Do After Overindulging

 After Holiday Detox: 15 Things To Do After Overindulging

-After indulging heavily in food or drink, the following days you may think it’s a good idea to skip meals, spend hours on the treadmill, or do some other extreme activity, in order to undo the damage.
-However, cutting down on food when your body needs it is not a good idea
+After indulging heavily in food or drink, you may think it’s a good idea to skip meals in the following days, spend hours on the treadmill, or do some other extreme activity to undo the damage.
+However, cutting down on food when your body needs it isn’t a good idea.

-In such a situation your body goes into starvation mode in which it stores even more calories than usual, making you gain weight in the long run (1).
+In such a situation, your body goes into starvation mode and stores even more calories than usual, which makes you gain weight in the long run (1).
 Don’t starve yourself after holiday binges.

 Don’t go on an exercise frenzy either.
 Your body needs rest to recover and rebuild itself.
 Overdoing it with exercise may result in injury.

-Instead of that, focus on making small, sustainable lifestyle changes that will improve your overall well-being
+Instead, focus on making small, sustainable lifestyle changes that will improve your overall well-being.

 2. Rehydrate